7 people shot, 1 fatally, during fight in Austin

-A shooting early Sunday in Austin left a woman dead and six others wounded.
+A shooting early Sunday in the Austin neighborhood left a woman dead and six others wounded.

 A fight broke out among a group of people in the 4800 block of West Iowa Street around 1 a.m. then someone pulled out a gun and began shooting, Chicago police said.